briisk/briisk-git/README.md

   You can reset to the specific point in the history.
 For example you made a mistake with git pull:

   ```
+  git reflog
-  git reflog (copy id of the commit)
+  // copy id of the commit from the output
   git reset commitId
   ```